 Trends are sticking around longer, it’s true.
 But trendy items have shorter cycles than trends in dressing.
 It may take years, but flatforms and trapeze bags will eventually fall out of favor.
 That poppy red cardigan you sprung for, however, will just be another color in your palette once the trend has passed.

 Trendy garments can be difficult to wear, but trendy colors are a snap.
-Will you be partaking of this season’s color trends?
 (If you’re looking for a reference, check out Pantone’s seasonal color report.)

 (This post first appeared on The Huffington Post)